d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 Include this flag to ignore all checks to the taskqueue before attempting to process the .fwpkg file.

+- **--tpmover**

+Use this flag if the server you are currently logged into has a TPM chip installed.

+- **--update_srs**

+The component flashed will become a part of the system recovery set (srs).

 <p class="fake_header">Login Parameters</p>

 The following parameters can be included to login to a server in the same line as the command is run.